TIY-Austin-Front-End-Engineering/mobile-layout-1/README.md

 Trim down your total HTML to 1650 characters or fewer **while maintaining proper indentation and understandable class names**.
 It's no good if your markup is unreadable.

 Trim down your total CSS to 2000 characters or fewer **while maintaining proper indentation and understandable class names**.
 It's no good if your CSS is unreadable.
+Don't count CSS normalization code if you are using something like normalize.css.

 *The goal here is to make your code as efficient as possible.
 Cut out all the unnecessary markup and styling*.